TacBuild/tac-sdk/docs/sdks/simulator.md

 #### **Purpose**

-Simulates multiple cross-chain transactions and provides fee estimation results for each transaction.
-This method is useful for batch simulation and fee estimation.
+Simulates a list of cross-chain transactions for a given sender and provides fee estimation results for each transaction.
+This method is useful for batch simulation and fee estimation, processing each transaction sequentially and returning results in the same order as the input.

 #### **Parameters**